jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 toc_icon: fa fa-ellipsis-h
 ---

 The Interrail trip has officially begun!
-Travelling alone has so far been an interesting experience, and is quite different from any other kind of traveling I've done before.
+Traveling alone has so far been an interesting experience, and is quite different from any other kind of traveling I've done before.
 I've met some great people at hostels I stayed in, although for the most part I just use hostels as a place to get a good nights sleep.
 I wrote most of this post while sitting on trains, but right now I am finishing it in a hostel in Paris (my feet hurt from walking and I needed a break).
 My Interrail trip is now halfway over, and there is just under 3 weeks until I'm back in Canada!
 I'm super excited to get home, but also sad about what I'll be leaving behind.

 This also means that my time at Bosch Sensortec has come to an end.
 I'm going to miss working there and living in Reutlingen.
 Sensortec hires a lot of international students and interns, and I met a lot of cool people from all over the world.
 If I ever get the chance to return in the future it would be hard to say no, they are an awesome company with a terrific work culture.